syed-rakat/project/README.md

 this is a read me file..
 it is a local repo..
-created by syed rafiul islam rakat
+created by syed rafiul islam rakat.